therohk/hiberium/SCHEMA.md

 This flag describes how updates to an entity via the PUT api are handled.

+It decides how field values are handled during a merge operation between two entities.

 Options include always insert, overwrite/replace, finalize and merge.

-This feature is not yet available.
+This feature will be implemented using reflections api and is not yet available.

 Code contributions are welcome!